Please be aware of fraudsters contacting members unexpectedly via a phone call, text or email pretending to be APGFCU fraud detection employees.

 These are some of the committees:

 Looks for ways to involve the credit union in meaningful community activities.

 Meets with members who request, in writing, a review of the actions that led to their loan application denial.

 Conducts the annual board nominating process, helps recruit new board members, oversees orientation of new board members and conducts succession planning for board leadership.

 Reviews, recommends and monitors policies and programs related to personnel recruitment, employment, training and development.

 Reviews quarterly results that focus on overall financial goals.

 Evaluates the effectiveness of internal controls and makes recommendations for improvement, ensures annual financial statement audits and verifies member accounts.

 Volunteers must complete 12 modules of training through the Volunteer Achievement Program (VAP) offered by CUNA.
 The first six must be completed within six months of appointment.
 Thereafter, a minimum of three modules are to be completed every six months to finish the 12 modules within two years.
 VAP is a home study course designed exclusively for credit union volunteers.
-Each module comes with a study book and an open book competency test, which is mailed back to CUNA for confidential grading.
+Course materials and examinations are completed online.

 In addition to the above training requirements, as a volunteer you have the opportunity to participate in free online financial/credit union webinars, leadership/management seminars, course modules, and access to credit union community articles.